SridharShyam/D-FLIPDLOP-NEGEDGE/README.md

 **RESULT:**
- Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables
+ Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables.